korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 ```

 I get the console output for the first rename, that the file doesn't exist.
-That's because I already renamed it, in the previous run.
+That's because I already renamed it in the previous run.
 In the case of the Path move operation, I get the **Path** renamed successfully.
 I can see that if I examine the project pane,
 that the `students.json` file is listed there,